zebin-wu/homekit-bridge/README.md

 #### Configure

-The configuration script `config.lua` is placed in `/usr/local/lib/homekit-bridge` by default, you can edit it before running homekit-bridge.
-If you specified the working directory, homekit-bridge will find `config.lua` in the specified directory.
+The configuration file `config.json` is placed in `/usr/local/lib/homekit-bridge` by default, you can edit it before running homekit-bridge.
+If you specified the working directory, homekit-bridge will find `config.json` in the specified directory.

 ### ESP-IDF